Approved by the Energy, Environment, and Water Policy Committee on February 20, 2025

 Issue

-The use of desalination has been increasing throughout the world to produce fresh water for domestic, agricultural, and industrial purposes.
-Currently there are over 16,000 operational desalination plants located in 177 different countries producing 25 billion gallons of fresh water.
-The United States has over 1,400 operational desalination plants alone.
-There are thousands of desalination plants worldwide.
-The desalination process, however, can be energy intensive, expensive to operate, and it can have adverse environmental impacts if not sufficiently mitigated.
+The world faces a 40% shortage of fresh water supplies by 2030 (Global Committee on the Economics of Water).
+With this decline in available fresh water already in evidence, the use of desalination has been increasing throughout the world to produce potable fresh water for domestic, agricultural, and industrial purposes.
+Currently there are over 16,000 operational desalination plants located in 177 different countries producing 25 billion gallons of fresh water on a daily basis.
+However, the United States is only home to just over one percent of those installations.

 Rationale

-One of ASCE's objectives is to promote new methods and technologies that sustain or improve the quality of life, and civil engineers engage in this by developing and implementing effective treatment processes such as desalination.
-The world's water resources are being stressed by increasing demands.
-Desalination technologies, including environmentally responsible concentrate management, have the potential to may enable certain areas to meet growing water demands.
+One of ASCE's ongoing objectives is to promote new methods and technologies that sustain or improve the quality of life.
+Civil engineers engage in this by developing and implementing effective treatment processes such as desalination.
+The world's water resources are being depleted by increasing demands.
+Desalination technologies, including more efficient processes and environmentally responsible brine management, have the potential to enable certain areas to meet growing water demands.

 This policy has worldwide application